KaueTND/RadiomicsTexture_AlzheimerAndMCI/README.md

 ## How to run

-Please open the file calculate_p_values_and_plots.py and change the line base_dir to your own repository, in case all the files are in the same folder (e.g., if you clone this rep) put '' in the field.
+Please open the file calculate_p_values_and_plots.py and change the line base_dir to your own repository, in case all the files are in the same folder (e.g., if you clone this repo) put '' in the field.